X-lab2017/open-digger/docs/workflow.md

 ### role

 Component [role](https://github.com/X-lab2017/open-digger/blob/master/.github/hypertrons.json#L82) is used to define the roles and their authorities in the community.
-We have `committer`, `replier`, `sql-reviewer` in this project and details about their authorities will be introduced in each component.
+We have `committer`, `replier` in this project and details about their authorities will be introduced in each component.

 ### label_setup